 If your caravan is sat on wheels try to protect the caravan tyres from direct sunlight and make sure the tyre pressures are maintained at the correct levels, as indicated on the tyre.

 Check out the chassis warranty cover

 It goes without saying that the manufacturer warranty is better if you choose a galvanised chassis.
-For example Willerby offer a 12-year anti-corrosion warranty on a galvanised chassis, from the date of manufacture, compared to two years for a conventional steel chassis warranty.
+For example, Willerby offers a 12-year anti-corrosion warranty on a galvanised chassis, from the date of manufacture, compared to two years for a conventional steel chassis warranty.
 Similarly, a galvanised chassis on an ABI holiday caravan has a 10 year anti-corrosion warranty, for that extra peace of mind.

 Over to you….

 Feel free to share your stories in the comments box below.